edgi-govdata-archiving/overview/gsoc/proposal-EfficientDataStorage.md

 Efficient Data Storage using Geo-temporal Clustering

-**Project Abstract/Summary (<20 words):**
+**Project Abstract/Summary:**

 Clustering the web pages (data) based on Geographical location and time in order to facilitate Machine Learning analysis.

 **Describe the need your project fills:**

-Broader Goal :- Better data management and a step towards creating Environment Data Warehouse
+**Broader Goal** :- Better data management and a step towards creating Environment Data Warehouse

 The project will full the following needs -

-Speed, Accuracy, Objectivity(Contextualize), Performance, Scalability
+**Speed, Accuracy, Objectivity(Contextualize), Performance, Scalability**

 **Describe how your project meets this need:**
-1. Speed - Due to clustering of data, query execution time reduces dramatically, helping increase processing speed.
+1. **Speed** - Due to clustering of data, query execution time reduces dramatically, helping increase processing speed.
-2. Accuracy - By partitioning the data into seperate containers, possiblity of accessing anomalous, incorrect data will be greatly reduced.
+2. **Accuracy** - By partitioning the data into seperate containers, possiblity of accessing anomalous, incorrect data will be greatly reduced.
-3. Objectivity - Performing division based on Time and location brings objectivity into the picture.
+3. **Objectivity** - Performing division based on Time and location brings objectivity into the picture.
 By objectivity I mean, the change belongs to which region and during which time span.
 By quantifying these 2 major components, analysis is enriched and more contextualized.
-4. Performance - Due to re-organization and revamp, overall performance of the system would be improved.
+4. **Performance** - Due to re-organization and revamp, overall performance of the system would be improved.
-5. Scalability - Being a ML based Clustering approach, given any volume/quantum of data, clustering would not be impacted.
+5. **Scalability** - Being a ML based Clustering approach, given any volume/quantum of data, clustering would not be impacted.

 **Milestones/Timeline:**

-Milestone 1 - Retrieving time, location data from pages
+**Milestone 1** - Retrieving time, location data from pages

-Milestone 2 - Clustering based on location
+**Milestone 2** - Clustering based on location

-Milestone 3 - Clustering based on time
+**Milestone 3** - Clustering based on time

-Milestone 4 - Building combined model for clustering based on both the parameters
+**Milestone 4** - Building combined model for clustering based on both the parameters

 **Deliverables:**
 + Prototype for storing data in such a way that processing it would be quicker + efficient.
 + Framework which accepts new data and stores it according to its date, location + updates existing data.

 **Resources:**
-+ Data - Data from heterogeneous sources from PageFreeze,
++ **Data** - Data from heterogeneous sources from PageFreeze,
-+ Hardware - If possible, cloud support (Google Cloud Engine instances for running algorithm on cluster)
++ **Hardware** - If possible, cloud support (Google Cloud Engine instances for running algorithm on cluster)

 **Setup:**
 _Done_